 4G has two types:

-- 4G WiMax: This technology required a new network with theoretical speeds up to 6 Mbps compared with a maximum of 2 Mbps on 3G networks.
+- 4G WiMax: This technology required a new network with theoretical speeds of up to 6 Mbps compared with a maximum of 2 Mbps on 3G networks.

 - 4G long-term evolution (LTE): This technology required an upgrade of existing networks (hence the name) and offered theoretical download speeds up to 100 Mbps.